jigyashu765/50-Days-50-Projects/README.md

 ✅Stopwatch
 Time events with start, stop, and reset. ⏱️

-Countdown Timer
+✅Countdown Timer
 Set a timer with an alarm at zero. ⏲️

-Unit Converter
+✅Unit Converter
 Convert length, weight, or volume units. 📏

-Expense Tracker
+✅Expense Tracker
 Manage income and expenses in a list. 💰

 ✅Word Counter